badderc/CarlieBadder.github.io/_posts/2017-10-9-Project_Luther_Part_2.md

+---
+layout: post
-# ...mostly rotten
+title: ...mostly rotten
+---

 It turns out that predicting Rotten Tomato scores for scary movies is not that easy to do!

+![_Jack Skellington]({{ site.baseurl }}/images/jack.jpg)
 ## Quick Recap of Project Motivations
-![_Jack Skellington]({{ site.baseurl }}/images/jack.jpg)

 It's almost Halloween and I like to watch scary movies to get into the spooky spirit.
 It's also important to me to watch the best scary movies, so I turn to Rotten Tomatoes to clue me in on which movies will scare and